serialx/web-eval-agent/README.md

 ## 🔥 Supercharge Your Debugging

-[operative.sh](https://www.operative.sh)'s MCP Server unleashes LLM-powered agents to autonomously execute and debug web apps directly in your code editor.
+[operative.sh](https://www.operative.sh)'s MCP Server launches a browser-use powered agent to autonomously execute and debug web apps directly in your code editor.

 ## ⚡ Features